-Many women don’t realise that a career in coding is possible.
+Many women don’t realise that a career in coding or software engineering is possible.
 But three Australian females who work in software development are here to shine a light on the profession.

 Despite working in a male-dominated industry, Jaime Gunther, Natasja Laurie and Jane Chau are taking steps to dispel the stereotype of a coder.